2018 SSH Novice Research Grant - Applications Open!

 The SSH Research Committee

-is announcing the open Call for Applications for the 2017 SSH Novice Research Grants.
-During last year’s grant submission cycle we received over 70 Letters of
+is announcing the Call for Applications for the 2018 SSH Novice Research Grants.
+The SSH

 Methodologically sound simulation-based research projects using quantitative, qualitative or hybrid approaches are sought.
 Studies that are both innovative and have strong potential for a positive impact on the simulation field are encouraged.
 The potential impact on the applicant’s career is also considered.

 The main objective for the provision of these grants is to support novice investigators.
 Criteria for eligible investigators are as follows: